Recent Success (2010-2014)

 A New Road, Greenway, and Welcome Center…

 Twin Rocks’ long-awaited new roadway is now reality!
-The cornerstone to the camp’s Master Site Plan, this "parkway" running the perimeter of camp frees the center of camp for campers.
-A new pedestrian-friendly Greenway is also nearly complete.
-Click here for an update on construction progress-to-date.
+The cornerstone to the camp’s Master Site Plan, this “parkway” running the perimeter of camp frees the center of camp for campers.
+A new pedestrian-friendly Greenway is also complete.

 Protection from Cars and Trucks.
 A vehicle-free core of camp now allows campers to walk and run freely, without the danger of in-camp traffic.
 New parking areas have eliminated the presence of cars near cabins.
 And a revised food service delivery system has removed semi-trucks from pedestrian-only areas.
 The overall safety of camp has been significantly increased.

 A Showcase of Twin Rocks’ Property.
 The new perimeter road meanders among the camp’s stately evergreens and lush ecosystem, introducing arriving campers to the magnificence of God’s creation that awaits them at Twin Rocks Friends Camp.
 And the roadway will ultimately be paved with asphalt, eliminating the ever-present clouds of dust currently emanating throughout camp.

 The final big project in Twin Rocks’ Greenway & Parkway Campaign (2010-2014) was the construction of a Welcome Center which now houses the camp’s front office and Undertow Espresso coffee shop.

 To make these upgrades possible, more than $1,000,000 was contributed from more than 500 generous families (including a $200,000 gift from the M. J. Murdock Charitable Trust).
 Twin Rocks is exceedingly grateful for the kindness of these thoughtful friends.

 In 2006, Twin Rocks Friends Camp’s Board of Directors finalized a Master Plan that lays out a vision for the camp over the next several decades.